mrcchef/Movie-Split/README.md

 # Movie Split

-It's a movie application which I have created by using Flutter framework.
+It's a movie application that I have created by using the Flutter framework.
 I am developing the application for Education purposes learning flutter concepts from the Youtube Channel "Techie Blossom" and If you like it you can really follow him.

 ## Highlights

-- It is based on Clean Architechture
+- It is based on Clean Architecture
 - Used TMDB API for movies database
 - Intensively used Bloc for state management
-- Implemented "get: http request for various API calls like for Trending, comming soon, populor movie, etc.
+- Implemented "get" HTTP requests for various API calls like for Trending, coming soon, popular movies, etc.
 - Implemented user Authentication
-- Implemented "post" http request in Authentication
+- Implemented "post" HTTP request in Authentication
 - Added movies searching
 - Has multiple language support (English, Spanish)
 - Added feedback system using wiredash
-- Has support of local database storage using Hive
+- Has the support of local database storage using Hive
+- Implemented favorite movies feature
 - Many more to come.